kmisha/congenial-octo-telegram/README.md

 ## How to use

+- `go run cmd/main.go` - to run server
-- `go test -run . auth/server` - to test server
+- `go test -run . auth/server` - to run unit tests for server
+- `go test -run . auth/store` - to run unit tests for store
-- `go test -run . auth/store` - to test in-memory store
+- `go test -run . auth/store` - to run unit tests for store
+- `go test -run . auth/cmd` - to run interation tests